tpoisot/ms_proba_networks/ms/maintext.md

 directly exposed to one another to observe whether or not an interaction occurs) give truly independent probabilities of interactions; even a simple criteria, such as the frequency of interactions when the two species are put together, is a way of estimating probability.
-Using the approach outlined by @pois15a, both sources of information (species abundance, trait distribution, and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.
+Using the approach outlined by @pois15a, different sources of information (species abundance, trait distribution, and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.

 Another way to obtain approximation of the probability of interactions is to use spatially replicated sampling.
 Some studies [@tyli07; @cars14; @olit14; @troj15]